-On October 2, 2009, Reginald Jeffries ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "the Office") contesting the District of Columbia Department of Health ("DOH" or "the Agency") action of abolishing his position through a Reduction-In-Force ("RIF").
+On October 2, 2009, Allen James ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "the Office") contesting the District of Columbia Department of Consumer and Regulatory Affairs ("DCRA" or "the Agency") action of abolishing his position through a Reduction-In-Force ("RIF").
 The effective date of the RIF was September 4, 2009.
 I was assigned this matter on or around October 17, 2011.
 Thereafter, I scheduled a Prehearing Conference in order to assess the parties' arguments.
-Both Employee and his Union Representative failed to appear for this conference.
-Consequently, I then issued an Order for Statement of Good Cause dated November 15, 2011, wherein I required Employee to provide good cause for his failure to appear for the above mentioned prehearing conference.
-Both Employee and his Union Representative were required to respond to this order on or before November 28, 2011.
-To date, the OEA has not received a response.
+Employee did not appear for this conference.
+I then issued an Order for Statement of Good Cause dated November 15, 2011, wherein I required Employee to provide good cause for his failure to appear for the above mentioned Prehearing Conference.
+Employee was required to respond to this order on or before November 28, 2011.
+To date, I have not received a response from Employee.
 Due to Employee's failure to actively prosecute his appeal, I have decided that no further proceedings are required.
 The record is now closed.